MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-send-welcome-message.md

         // See https://aka.ms/about-bot-activity-message to learn more about the message and other activity types. if (turnContext.activity.type === ActivityTypes.Message)
         {
             // Read UserState.
-If the 'DidBotWelcomedUser' does not exist (first time ever for a user)
+If the 'DidBotWelcomeUser' does not exist (first time ever for a user)
             // set the default to false.
-            let didBotWelcomedUser = await this.welcomedUserPropery.get(turnContext, false);
+            let didBotWelcomeUser = await this.welcomedUserPropery.get(turnContext, false);

             // Your bot should proactively send a welcome message to a personal chat the first time
-            // (and only the first time) a user initiates a personal chat with your bot. if (didBotWelcomedUser === false)
+            // (and only the first time) a user initiates a personal chat with your bot. if (didBotWelcomeUser === false)
             {
                 // The channel should send the user name in the 'From' object let userName = turnContext.activity.from.name;